Bre Miller, President/General Manager

 Bre graduated from Corvallis High in 2004 and earned a degree in speech communications from Oregon State in 2009.
 She resides in Monroe, Oregon with her husband Bryan and their daughter Harper.

-Korey “Koko” Kozaryn was named the Corvallis Knights Director of Ticketing & Promotions in September of 2017.
+Korey Kozaryn is entering her third season with the Knights as the Assistant General Manager.
+Kozaryn was previously the Director of Ticketing & Promotions since September of 2017.

-Koko, originally from New Jersey, earned her BS in Sport Administration from Lock Haven University and is currently attending Montclair State University where she will graduate in May with a MS in Sport Administration and Coaching.
+Kozaryn, originally from New Jersey, earned her BS in Sport Administration from Lock Haven University and her MS in Sport Administration and Coaching from Montclair State University

 Korey previously worked for the Oklahoma City RedHawks, Oklahoma City Dodgers and The New Jersey Jackals.